jest-community/vscode-jest/README.md

 ### Notes for troubleshooting

-In contrast to previous versions of this plugin the debug settings are now independent from VS Code's `pathToJest` and `pathToConfig` setting.
+In contrast to previous versions of this plugin the debug settings are now independent from VS Code's `jest.pathToJest` and `jest.pathToConfig` setting.
 If you had to modify one of these, you pretty surely have to create a custom debug configuration and modify its path.
 This especially includes cases, in which `jest` isn't at its default location.

 ## Inspiration